Aditya-Johorey/GenAI_Notes_and_Codes/PromptEngineering.md

 ## Prompt Engineering 📄
 ### Foundations of Prompt Engineering
 **What is a prompt exactly?**
-> A prompt is not a command, it is instructions + contextxt, wrapped with constraints and supported by examples that shape how the model predicts the next token.
+> A prompt is not just a command, it is instructions + context, wrapped with constraints and supported by examples that shape how the model predicts the next token.

 LLMS actually dont:
 * Understand the truth